 2) like we previously explained, it is worth having some basic HTML and CSS knowledge to implement all the style choices you require.
 But with the thousands of options available, chances are that you might not even have to do any tweaking at all.
 (You can check out numerous professional looking WordPress themes on websites such as themeforest.net)

 Winner: A tricky one.
 With WordPress, you get virtually unlimited options and full design flexibility – although you’ll need coding knowledge to get the most out of it.
 Squarespace’s templates are stunning, and much easier to tweak – although you compromise on the ability to fully customize them.
 So let’s call this one a tie.

 Blogs: Who offers the best blogging features?

 There’s a reason that so many bloggers rave about WordPress.
 The original iteration of WordPress was built as a blogging solution, and today, the range of WordPress blogging tools is seriously impressive.
-There are plugins for pretty much any purpose – newsletter signups, membership sites, galleries, grammar checkers, author profiles, translations; you name it.
+There are third-party plugins for pretty much any purpose – newsletter signups, membership sites, galleries, grammar checkers, author profiles, translations; you name it.

 If search traffic is important to your site, you’ll also find that WordPress offers an unmatched ability for you to optimize your site, with plugins such as Yoast SEO giving you full control over individual post settings (more on that below).